art-community/art-java/README.md

       }
   }*/

+  //For using ART mappers and specifications generator generator {
+    packageName = "<path to application main package (parent of 'model' and/or 'service' packages>" }

-  // If using web (sources need to be placed in src/main/web) web()
+  // For using web (sources need to be placed in src/main/web (by default) web()

+  // For using Groovy
+  groovy()

+  // For using Kotlin
+  kotlin()

+  // For using Scala
+  scala()

+  // For using BDD Spock Framework
+  spockFramework()

+  // For using JMH
+  jmh()

-    // If using web technologies
+  // For using Gatling
-  web()
+  gatling()
  }
 ```
 ## Requirements